JSFoundation/TAC/TAC-Charter.md

-The CBs, Projects and the entire technical community will follow any processes as may be specified by the Board relating to the intake and license compliance review of contributions, including the jQuery Foundation CLA and IP Policy.
+The CBs, Projects and the entire technical community will follow any processes as may be specified by the Board relating to the intake and license compliance review of contributions, including the JS Foundation CLA and IP Policy.

 ## Section 9.
 Decision Making